Skip to content

 If a string is provided, it is assumed to be the name of the column.

-If a int is provided, it is assumed to be an int literal.
+If a Column is provided, it is assumed to be a column.

 If a Func is provided, it is assumed to be a function returning an int.